 - Med syncing support to eliminate extra deliveries each month and in-app reminders to stay on track

-- Pharmacists directly available through phone, text or within the Alto app seven days a week
+- Pharmacists directly available through phone or within the Alto app seven days a week

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.